Wang Jun (politician, born 1952): Biography

 On March 20, 2008, three days after the conclusion of the 1st meeting of the 11th National People's Congress, the State Council appointed him president of the State Administration of Work Safety.

 Wang Jun was appointed as the acting Governor of Shanxi on September 14, 2008 after the mudslide in Xiangfen.
 On January 15, 2009, he was formally confirmed as Governor by the provincial legislature.
 Wang's term as Governor of Shanxi earned him the distinction of being one of a very few heads of provincial government from his generation of leaders who actually worked in his home province.
 The Communist Party's central authorities generally avoided the practice of appointing people to lead their home provinces to prevent corruption and the formation of regional centers of power.

-In December 2012, in a regional leadership re-shuffle, Wang Jun was named Party Secretary for Inner Mongolia, replacing Hu Chunhua.
+In December 2012, in a regional leadership re-shuffle, Wang Jun was named Party Secretary of Inner Mongolia, replacing Hu Chunhua.
 Li Xiaopeng was named acting Governor of Shanxi.
 On August 29, 2016, it was announced that Li Jiheng would replace Wang Jun as party chief of Inner Mongolia.
 This meant, effectively, that Wang had retired from active politics; in September 2016 he was named a deputy chair of the National People's Congress Ethnic Affairs Committee.

 He was an alternate member of the 16th Central Committee of the Chinese Communist Party and a full member of the 17th Central Committee.
 He is also a full member of the 18th Central Committee.